Triple Spiced Gingersnaps

 - Toss the butter into a food processor, add the remaining 1 cup (200 grams) sugar and the molasses and whir until fully blended.
-Add the sugared fresh ginger and pulse to incorporate.
+Add the sugared fresh ginger and crystallized ginger and pulse to incorporate.

 - With the machine running, add the egg and vanilla, then continue to process until blended.